-(1) For any Load request meeting one or more criteria defined in paragraph (1) of Section 9.2.1, Applicability of Large Load Interconnection Study Process, the following actions shall be completed prior to the initiation of the LLIS process described in Section 9.3, Interconnection Study Procedures for Large Loads.
+(1) For any Load request meeting one or more criteria defined in paragraph (1) of Section 9.2.1, Applicability of Batch Zero Process, the following actions shall be completed prior to the initiation of the Batch Zero Interconnection Study described in Section 9.3, Batch Zero Interconnection Study.

-(a) Submission of all information, including but not limited to, data required by the lead Transmission Service Provider (TSP) to perform steady state, short circuit, motor start, stability analyses and any other studies the lead TSP deems necessary to reliably interconnect the Load.
-The dynamic load model to be provided for performing stability analysis will be in a format prescribed by the lead TSP and/or ERCOT;
+(a) Submission of all information, including but not limited to, data required by the Interconnecting Distribution Service Provider (DSP), the Interconnecting Transmission Service Provider (TSP), and ERCOT to perform steady state, short circuit, dynamic and transient stability analyses and any other studies the Interconnecting TSP or ERCOT deems necessary to reliably interconnect the Load;

-(b) Submission of a preliminary Load Commissioning Plan (LCP) that fully reflects the proposed project schedule;
+(b) Submission of a preliminary Load Commissioning Plan (LCP) that fully reflects the proposed project schedule; and

-(c) Written acknowledgement from the Interconnecting Large Load Entity (ILLE) of its obligations to notify the interconnecting TSP of changes to the Large Load project information or to the load composition, technology, or parameters, as described in Section 9.2.3, Modification of Large Load Project Information, during the interconnection process; and
+(c) Written acknowledgement from the Interconnecting Large Load Entity (ILLE) of its obligations to notify the Interconnecting DSP and Interconnecting TSP of changes to the Large Load project information or to the load composition, technology, or parameters, as described in Section 9.2.3, Modification of Large Load Project Information, during the interconnection process.

-(d) A formal request to initiate the LLIS process described in Section 9.3.